Hammond Church Organized in 1907

 In 1950, a new Hammond church was nearing completion.
 While much work still remained to be done on the inside of the building, the exterior was enclosed and a church school room was completed.
 The church school was in operation that winter, and they hoped this would be the beginning of many years of a church school in this are (Record, 1950).
 The new church was dedicated on May 24, 1952 (Glass, 1952).
-In 1977, it was voted to sell the church property and build a new church (Minutes, 1977).

 A New Church and School

 In 1992, it was voted to sell the Hammond church building.
 The purchasing group, Oak Grove Memorial Church of Christ, allowed the members to continue using the building twice a week without charge for one year from the time of sale (Minutes, 1992).
 Approximately 100 church members, friends and neighbors were present for the ground-breaking services held on Sunday, April 17, 1994, for the new church building and school.
 The 6,084 square-foot building soon provided a comfortable and very representative place in which to worship and where children could attend church school (McCormick, 1994).

 (1950, Oct.
 11).
 Southwestern Union Record, p.
 4.